 - Start by typing 'Photos of.'
 To find a photo of a friend or family member, this is the easiest method, even if they have a common surname like Smith, because the search tool will default to your list of friends.
 This method will also reveal any photos the user may have hidden from their timeline.
 As Business Insider points out, hiding a photo from a timeline does not mean other users cannot see it.
 The only method that keeps an image truly hidden is to remove tags connecting an image with a user or to adjust the privacy setting.

 - If you want to view photos of your aunt Sally, type in 'Photos of Sally [Surname].'
 If you are friends with Sally, this will return all the photos she shared with her friends.
-If you are not friends, the search will still return images she has shared with the public and, depending on her privacy settings, images tagged by or shared with a mutual friend.
+If you are not friends, the search will still return images she has shared with the public and, depending on her privacy settings, images tagged by or shared with a family member or mutual friend.

 - When you know the location and/or year the photo was taken, try 'Photos recently taken in [Place]' or 'Photos taken in [Place] in [Year]'.